ajufrancis/neutron-lan/nfv_and_service_chaining.md

      | 1001     103 |     VLAN 1 -- VNI 101
      |    \   101   |     VLAN 3 -- VNI 103
    1001     \/     103
-     |     /  \    101    VNI 1001 as a path between SF and OpenWRT2 and 3.
+     |     /  \    101    VNI 1001 as a service path between SF and OpenWRT2 and 3.
-     |   /      \   |     VNI 1002 as a path between SF and OpenWRT1.
+     |   /      \   |     VNI 1002 as a service path between SF and OpenWRT1.
      | /   101    \ |
  [OpenWRT2]----[OpenWRT3]
   | |  | | 103  | |  | |